How to Build a Marketing Knowledge Base to Power AI-Enabled Marketing

 How to avoid vendor lock-in

-A strong Knowledge Base powers the next generation of content operations, enabling speed, consistency, and insight-driven storytelling.
-These critical assets are best maintained as a series of tables and documents in spreadsheets or more robust data platforms like Airtable.
+A strong Knowledge Base powers the next generation of marketing operations, enabling speed, consistency, and insight-driven storytelling.

 A Knowledge Base is a structured source of truth that supplies information to a modern Content Engine.
 It captures the essential data that an organization can use (and reused) to tell consistent, factual stories about its products, people, and mission.